 The Headteacher and staff have statutory power to search a student or their possessions where they have reasonable grounds to suspect that the student may have a prohibited item listed below, or any other item that the school rules identify as an item for which may be searched.
-The search may be conducted on school premises or during offsite activities, including school trips, where students are under the school's authority and supervision.
 Staff will ensure that the student understands the reason for the search and how it will be conducted if their agreement is informed.

-- Knives or weapons (this is not an exhaustive list, but items may include a carving knife, a Swiss army knife, a craft knife, a fisherman's knife).
+- Knives or weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

 - E-cigarettes or vapes

 - Fireworks

 - Pornographic images

-- Any item a staff member reasonably suspects had been, or is likely to be, used to commit an

-offence, or to cause personal injury to, or damage to the property of, any person (including
+- Any item a staff member reasonably suspects had been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student).

-the student).